 Telephone Number Service Provider (TNSP):

 An entity that is authoritative over a set of telephone numbers, and that can delegate a subset of those telephone numbers to another entity to attest for signing.
-In the context of this document a TNSP is an entity that is authorized by the STI-PA to obtain STI certificates from an STI-CA.
+In the context of this document a TNSP is a SHAKEN entity that is authorized by the STI-PA to obtain STI certificates from an STI-CA.

-A TNSP could be a telephone Service Provider as defined in [ATIS-1000080-E] or a Resp Org (Responsible Organization) that has the authority to obtain and assign Toll-Free numbers to customers.
-A Resp Org is identified with a Resp Org ID assigned by the SMS/800 Toll-Free Number Registry administrator.

 Ultimately the entities entitled to obtain STI Certificates will be defined by the STI-GA.

 VoIP Entity:

-A non-STI-authorized customer entity that purchases (or otherwise obtains) delegated telephone numbers from a TNSP.
+A non-STI-authorized customer entity (i.e., a non-SHAKEN entity) that purchases (or otherwise obtains) delegated telephone numbers from a TNSP.

-Examples include a SIP-PBX serving a single enterprise customer, , a Cloud Communications Provider serving multiple enterprise customers, a Contact Center making and receiving calls on behalf of multiple business entities, a legitimate spoofing application (e.g., call from personal phone delivers work calling number), or an automated outbound dialing service (e.g., school closing announcement).
+Examples include a SIP-PBX serving a single enterprise customer, a Cloud Communications Provider serving multiple enterprise customers, a Contact Center making and receiving calls on behalf of multiple business entities, a legitimate spoofing application (e.g., call from personal phone delivers work calling number), or an automated outbound dialing service (e.g., school closing announcement).

 Figure 1 provides a high-level overview of the certificate management process for issuing delegate end-entity certificates to a VoIP Entity using the STIR certificate delegation procedures defined in [draft-ietf-stir-cert-delegation].
 The VoIP Entity is any non-SHAKEN X.509 entity that requires certificate credentials for signing STI PASSporTs.